XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 How to Multi-Sign
 =============================

-Multi-signing is one of three ways to authorize transactions for the Ripple Consensus Ledger, alongside signing with [regular keys](reference-transaction-format.html#setregularkey) and master keys.
+Multi-signing is one of three ways to authorize transactions for the XRP Ledger, alongside signing with [regular keys](reference-transaction-format.html#setregularkey) and master keys.
 You can configure your address to allow any combination of the three methods to authorize transactions.

 Benefits of multi-signing include: